 - NECESSARY MEDICINES/FIRST AID KIT: Carrying medicines as per your requirement is mandatory.
 Always make it a point to pack this first to not forget it in the rush.

-- WATER BOTTLE: A few bottles for water can also be packed.
+- WATER BOTTLE: A few bottles of water can also be packed.

 Precautions to be taken before your winter trip to Spiti